-To share your genealogy or history information, send an email to firstname.lastname@example.org - we will be pleased to include it here.
-If you have information related to other Mississippi Counties, consider clicking on the MSGHN link in the Main Menu and visit the appropriate county.
-Thanks for visiting and good luck with your research!
+To share your Yalobusha County, Mississippi genealogy or history information, send an email to firstname.lastname@example.org - we will be pleased to include it here.
+If you have information to share for other Mississippi Counties, visit the Mississippi Genealogy & History Network state website and choose the appropriate county.

 Yalobusha is a native American word meaning "tadpole place," and before the county was formed, it was the home of both the Choctaw and Chickasaw Indian tribes.